DSCR Loan Calculator

 4. Enter Estimated Taxes

 - Input the estimated annual property taxes for the investment property.
 You can find this information by contacting the local tax assessor’s office, checking the county’s property tax records online, or reviewing recent tax bills for the property.
-The calculator defaults to 1.25% of the purchase price but you can override it if you’d like.
+The calculator defaults to 1.25% of the purchase price but you can enter a different value if you’d like.

 -